 - FACE COVERINGS REQUIRED - All employees and visitors MUST wear a cloth face mask to cover both nose and mouth.
-Masks must be worn at all times except while actively eating or drinking in the guest's designated seating location only.
+Masks must be worn at all times except while ACTIVELY eating or drinking in the guest's designated seating location only.
 One-time use disposable masks are provided if the guest does not already have one.
-Those who cannot keep face masks in place, including small children, are exempt.
+Small children who cannot keep face masks in place are exempt.

 - WASH HANDS / HAND SANITIZING STATIONS - Fifty (50) hand sanitizing stations have been added throughout the arena.
 Guests are encouraged to wash hands for 20 seconds or use a hand sanitizing station often.

 - CONSTANT CLEANING - All high touch areas throughout the venue are disinfected multiple times during events and the arena bowl is deep cleaned between events.

 - EMPLOYEE HEALTH SCREENINGS - All employees receive contactless temperature checks prior to entering the venue each day and testing as needed.

 - Floor markers installed at all line queues (main entrances, box office, concessions, restrooms, merchandise).

 - Limited capacity in elevators to one party or family at a time.